Fintech Digital Marketing: How to Test Channels and Generate Leads

 Note: Looking for a proven process to generate real leads for your fintech?
 We’re a content marketing agency that helps you acquire customers with your blog.
 Learn more about what we do.

-What to keep into account when doing digital marketing as a fintech
+What to take into account when doing digital marketing as a fintech

-In this article you won’t find the typical advice of “do customer research” and “create a social media account”.
-Based on our experience helping tens of fintech companies with their content marketing, here are a few things you should take into account when it comes to digital marketing and the fintech industry.
+In this article, you won’t find the typical advice of “do customer research” and “create a social media account”.
+Based on our experience helping dozens of fintech companies with their content marketing, here are a few things you should take into account when it comes to digital marketing and the fintech industry.

 The channels you invest in depend on whether you have product-market fit or not